mcler/postcss-host/README.md

 # postcss-host

-> [PostCSS](https://github.com/postcss/postcss) plugin to make :host selectors work properly with pseudo-classes
+> [PostCSS](https://github.com/postcss/postcss) plugin to make :host selectors work properly with pseudo-classes.
+Forked from [Victor Karpov's plugin](https://github.com/vitkarpov/postcss-host)

 ## What is it about